stormxio/stormx-token/README.md

 2. The new token smart contract accepts the relayed call from GSN and execute ``lock(amount)`` if the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.

-3. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.
+3. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount of unlocked new StormX tokens, and reverts if not.

-4. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount of unlocked new StormX tokens, and reverts if not.
+4. The function increases lockedBalance of the original caller by ``amount``.

-5. The function increases lockedBalance of the original caller by ``amount``.
+5. The function emits the event ``TokenLocked(userAddress, amount)`` to indicate the success of staking.

-6. The function emits the event ``TokenLocked(userAddress, amount)`` to indicate the success of staking.
+6. The function returns true.

-7. The function returns true.
+7. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.

 #### UC1.2 User unlocks some amount of new StormX tokens via GSN

 1. The user calls the function ``unlock(amount)`` with signed signature to GSN.

 2. The new token smart contract accepts the relayed call from GSN and execute ``unlock(amount)`` if the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.

-3. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.
+3. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount locked StormX tokens, and reverts if not.

-4. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount locked StormX tokens, and reverts if not.
+4. The function decreases lockedBalance of the original caller by ``amount``.

-5. The function decreases lockedBalance of the original caller by ``amount``.
+5. The function emits the event ``TokenUnlocked(userAddress, amount)`` to indicate the success of unstaking.

-6. The function emits the event ``TokenUnlocked(userAddress, amount)`` to indicate the success of unstaking.
+6. The function returns true .

-7. The function returns true .
+7. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.

 #### UC1.3 User converts original tokens to new StormX token via GSN call

 1. The user calls the function ``convert(amount)`` with signed signature to GSN.

-2. The Swap contract accepts the relayed call from GSN and execute ``convert(amount)`` if the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``, and rejects otherwise.
+2. The Swap contract accepts the relayed call from GSN and execute ``convert(amount)`` no matter whether the user has enough unlocked new StormX token balance, i.e. no less than specified ``chargeFee``

-3. The user is charged by the specified amount ``chargeFee`` of new StormX tokens, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.
+3. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount of original StormX tokens, and reverts if not.

-4. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount of original StormX tokens, and reverts if not.
+4. The function calls the function ``destroys(userAddress, amount)`` of original StormX tokens from the user and mints amount of new StormX tokens for the user.

-5. The function calls the function ``destroys(userAddress, amount)`` of original StormX tokens from the user and mints amount of new StormX tokens for the user.
+5. The event ``TokenConverted(userAddress, amount)`` is emitted to indicate the success of conversion.

-6. The event ``TokenConverted(userAddress, amount)`` is emitted to indicate the success of conversion.
+6. The function returns true.

-7. The function returns true.
+7. The user is charged by the specified amount ``chargeFee`` of new StormX tokens if the user has enough balance, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.

 #### UC1.4 StormX admin closes token migration and collects all the rest of original tokens via GSN